influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

 Add your servers' hostnames and IP addresses to **each** cluster server's `/etc/hosts` file (the hostnames below are representative).
-Note that in versions prior to v1.3.2, hostnames **must** be all lowercase.

 ```
 <Meta_1_IP> enterprise-meta-01